krother/training_and_teaching_methods/getting_started/getting_to_know.md

 * short pantomimic introduction of a hobby or something they did recently (works if the group already knows each other)
 * participants introduce themselves briefly, but insert one lie.
 The others guess what was wrong (if the group knows each other, good primer for a lesson on conditionals)
 * divide the participants into smaller groups, each group introduces itself by drawing a poster (quicker way to introduce a big group)
+* let the group sort itself by programming experience (in the room)

 ----